KirilinAM/telegram-bot-for-quiz/commands.md

-`/start` --- подключение к боту
+`/start` --- connecting to the bot
-`/quiz` --- начало нового квиза
+`/quiz` --- the beginning of a new quiz
-`/stats` --- вывод счета последнего квиза для всех пользователей
+`/stats` --- withdrawal of the score of the last quiz for all users